 Imports into Academe

 What sorts of knowledge structures are imported by academics from other institutional arenas?
 The most important clearly are study topics; academics very frequently take up knowledge structures developed in other institutional domains and subject them to study.
 But study topics are not the only imports.
-At a less visible level academics have also imported organizing tropes and metaphors from other institutional domains.
-These less visible imports can have a deep structural importance when they shape the knowledge generating and knowledge adjudicating practices of academe.
+At a less visible level, academics have also imported organizing tropes and metaphors from other institutional domains.
+These less visible imports can have a deep structural importance when they shape the knowledge-generating and knowledge-adjudicating practices of academe.

 Imported Study Topics.
 Narrow technical refinements are the bread and butter of many applied academic fields, such as toxicology and civil engineering.
 Study topics can be imported through referral when organizations lack the time or expertise to engage fully with problems of practice.
 An example of such a referral occurred in the late 1970s when a survey conducted by UNESCO indicated a global need for guidance about landslide hazard zonation.
 UNESCO suggested that the International Association of Engineering Geology carry out basic studies on landslide hazard zoning.
 Academic geologists were prominent in the compilation and organization of principles and practices for identifying unstable or potentially unstable areas (Varnes 1984).
 Following its publication, this document served as a guide for geological consultants, as well as government policy makers.
 Most standard setting work is undertaken by committees with mixed representation from professional groups, industry, government, and academe (see, e.g., Bureau of Consumer Protection 1983).
-We can hypothesize that when governments insist on disinterested study or when industry and government lack the expertise to study high-stakes outcomes properly, university researchers will become centrally involved.
-Clinical trials represent classical cases in which industrial self-interest and government insistence on rigor lead to a prominent role for university medical researchers, though one that does not invariably avoid the taint of partiality due to dependence on pharmaceutical companies for lucrative future opportunities (see, e.g., Washburn 2000: 110–36).
+We can hypothesize that when governments insist on disinterested study, or when industry and government lack the expertise to study high-stakes outcomes properly, university researchers will become centrally involved.
+Clinical trials represent classical cases in which industrial self-interest and government insistence on rigor lead to a prominent role for university medical researchers, though one that does not invariably avoid the taint of partiality due to dependence on pharmaceutical companies for lucrative future opportunities (see, e.g., Washburn 2000: 110–136).

-More often study topics are simply appropriated by academics with an interest in the institutional domain from which they originate.
-Knowledge structures related to the achievement of institutional ends are frequently appropriated by academics for testing, refinement, and, in some cases, formalization.
+More often, study topics are simply appropriated by academics with an interest in the institutional domain from which they originate.
+Knowledge structures related to the achievement of institutional ends are frequently appropriated by academics for testing, refinement, and in some cases formalization.
 These sorts of problems appeal to the broader intellectual interests of academics in testing whether prevailing ideas do or do not stand up to empirical scrutiny.
-Take, for example, the wide variety of business management strategies and systems that have been developed to make businesses more efficient or more socially-conscious and therefore more profitable in the long-run.
-These include “management by objectives” (Drucker 1954), “Theory Z” (Ouichi 1981), Total Quality Management (TQM) (Deming 1982), The Triple Bottom Line (Elkington 1997), and the Balanced Scorecard (Kaplan & Norton 1996).
-In a few cases academics have played a role in the creation of these management frameworks.
-But the primary role of academe has been to determine whether or not the business system produces the results intended.
+Take, for example, the wide variety of business management strategies and systems that have been developed to make businesses more efficient or more socially conscious, and therefore more profitable in the long run.
+These include “management by objectives” (Drucker 1954), “Theory Z” (Ouichi 1981), “total quality management” (TQM) (Deming 1982), “the triple bottom line” (Elkington 1997), and the “balanced scorecard” (Kaplan and Norton 1996).
+In a few cases, academics have played a role in the creation of these management frameworks.
+But the primary role of academe has been to determine whether or not the knowledge structures created by businesspeople produce the intended results.
 This requires collection of data from many different firms that have enacted the system, comparison of those who have adopted to those who have not, control for potentially confounding variables (such as starting market position), and finally support, revision, or rejection of the approach.
-Some management practices pass out of practice before academics have a chance to pass judgment, because of the time, expense or clearly mixed results of their enactment.
+Some management practices pass out of practice before academics have had a chance to pass judgment, because of the time, expense, or clearly mixed results of their enactment.